sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 title: "Idempotence: Doing It More than Once"
 ---

 _Basic Amazon Web Services commands handle repetition differently.
 This article suggests ways to assure consistent software designs and implementations across your own organization.
-You do not need to know programming or AWS to benefit.
-To understand idempotence, just think about addition and multiplication, and the numbers 0 and 1!_
+You do not need to know programming or AWS._

 ## What Is Idempotence?